 ⇒ Travelling by train to other parts of England, Wales or Scotland?
 How about the Interrail Great Britain Pass, a convenient way of taking a train journey?

-The closest car park near Tintagel castle is Old Tintagel Country Club Car Park.
-Located only about 100 meters away from the ticket kiosk of Tintagel castle, under the Cornish bakery.
+I think the best spot for parking for visiting Tintagel castle is Old Tintagel Country Club Car Park.
+It is the closest car park to the castle and only 100 meters from the Tintagel ticket office and starting point.
 Please allow yourself 30 minutes to walk from the village car parks to the footbridge entrance for your allocated time slot.

-Postcode for Old Tintagel Country Club Car Park: Atlantic Rd, Tintagel PL34 0DD
+The address and postcode for the parking is Old Tintagel Country Club Car Park: Atlantic Rd, Tintagel PL34 0DD.

-Dogs are allowed at Tintagel castle and Tintagel village is a dog friendly area.
-I saw lots of dogs wandering around with their owners all over Cornwall.
+You can take your dog to all areas of Tintagel castle, on the bridge, as well as to the beach and in Merlin’s cave.
 Tintagel Castle advises though it is best to keep your dog on a lead, due to cliff edges, steep steps, and birds.

 ⇒ Here are some good suggestions for day backpacks for exploring, Tintagel all are reasonably priced.